 G2 Web Services data exclusively made available to PaymentsSource found that “the first two quarters of 2017 showed 21% and 18% decreases in weapons content on e-commerce sites compared with the same quarters in 2016.
 However, weapons content on websites shot up by 188% in the fourth quarter of 2017 from a year earlier, and sustained its momentum at 108% over the previous year in January 2018.”
 This peak came immediately following the Las Vegas shooting when a new set of restrictive gun laws were being discussed.

 Cryptocurrencies have also offered greater anonymity to users, which should start to alarm authorities.
-For example, Michael Cargill of Texas’ largest online gun shop, Central Texas Gunworks, noticed a 45% increase in revenue since he began accepting cryptocurrencies as a payment (CoinDesk).
+For example, Michael Cargill of Texas’ largest online gun shop, Central Texas Gunworks, noticed a 45% increase in revenue since he began accepting cryptocurrencies as a A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+(CoinDesk).

 When the security and well-being of our societies are at stake, it’s unfortunately too simplistic to single out only one payment tool because, at the end of the day, they are tools.
 Although they might have different characteristics, one is not more evil than the other.
 Users, on the other hand, can be evil.
 Authorities should therefore broaden their scope and implement a more holistic approach to the funding of criminality and terrorism, just as the EU’s MEPs are now recommending.